blobfysh/gatsby-lootcord-web/content/guides/crafting-and-recycling/index.md

 ![recycling assault_rifle example](./recycle.png)

-## Checking What Items a Material Can Craft
+## Checking What Items a Resource Can Craft

 You can see all items a materials can be used to craft with the `item` command, ex. `t-item metal` would show all items metal can craft:

 ![items metal can be used to craft](./metal.png)

+You can also check what an item can be used to craft on the [items](/items) page.